soitun/BotBrowser/ADVANCED_FEATURES.md

 });
 ```

-**🌍 Automatic Geo‑Detection:** Each context derives timezone, locale, and languages from its proxy IP—no manual setup.
+Automatic geo‑detection: Each context derives timezone, locale, and languages from its proxy IP, so no manual setup is needed.

-**💡 Performance Tip:** If all contexts share the same proxy IP, set `--proxy-ip` to skip repeated lookups.
+Performance tip: If all contexts share the same proxy IP, set `--proxy-ip` to skip repeated lookups.

 **Performance Optimization:**
 ```bash